-There were seven meetings of the Board of Directors during the fiscal year ended March 25, 2018.
-All Directors attended at least 75% of the meetings of the Board of Directors, other than Robert Eide who attended five of the meetings.
+There were five meetings of the Board of Directors during the fiscal year ended March 29, 2020.
+All Directors attended at least 75% of the meetings of the Board of Directors.

 Our Board of Directors currently has three standing committees: the Audit Committee (established in accordance with Section 3(a)(58)(A) of the Exchange Act), the Compensation Committee and the Nominating Committee.
-Each director who served on these committees during fiscal 2018 met the criteria for independence, as that term is defined by the SEC and NASDAQ Listing Rules.
+Each director who served on these committees during fiscal 2020 met the criteria for independence, as that term is defined by the SEC and NASDAQ Listing Rules.
 We select independent directors as members of these committees with the expectation that they will be free of relationships that might interfere with their exercise of independent judgment.